ARTS AND CRAFTS

 Make different sized puppets and get your friends to operate them in your own bird show!
 Don’t be afraid to decorate your puppets with paints, crayons or even real feathers.

 Pigeons like Pippa adore grains like corn and wheat.
 It gives them all the energy they need to fly for miles and miles.
 Make sure you never run out of energy when you are exploring by having some of these fantastically tasty, mostly healthy, fruity muesil bars.
 They are simple to make – ask a parent to help with the tricky bits – are much better than the bought ones.
-Click on the image below to download the recipe.
+If you really want to get like a pigeon, why not pop some corn!
+It’s hands down one of the easiest and most delicious snacks to make!
+This Caramel Crunch Popcorn is the bomb!
+Warning – keep away from pigeons and young siblings (they’ll only eat it all!)

 ACTIVITIES / COLOURING PAGES / WORKSHEETS

 Pippa’s illustrator, Andrew Plant is brilliant at drawing wild birds and animals, mostly because he loves them as much as I do.
 He seems to have forgotten to colour these ones in though.
 Can you help him?
-Click on the images below to download fun activities, book review templates, worksheets and colouring-in sheets. (pages coming soon!)
+Click on the images below to download fun activities, book review templates, worksheets and colouring-in sheets (scroll down to find them!)

 Pigeons are so much more than just grey little birds you see bobbing around park benches.
 Discover the secret wonders of this amazing bird by clicking on the image below to download our Fun Facts page.